 Answer these three easy questions to determine whether you might have a gambling-related problem.

 If you answered ‘yes’ to any of these questions, you might have a gambling-related problem.
 For confidential assistance, please call the Singapore national problem gambling helpline at 1800-6-668-668 or www.knowtheline.sg for more information.

 The Marina Bay Sands will enforce an entry levy for all Singapore citizens and permanent residents seeking admission to the casino.
 The entry levy shall be set at S$100 for 24 consecutive hours and S$2,000 for a one-year period.

 Some people would like to stop gambling, but have difficulty doing so.
-The Singapore Government and Marina Bay Sands support a casino exclusion program that might help.
-With this program, exclusion from casinos can take on one of three forms:
+The Singapore Government and Marina Bay Sands support a casino exclusion programme that might help.
+With this programme, exclusion from casinos can take on one of three forms:

 If you would like more information on any of the forms of exclusion mentioned above, go to www.knowtheline.sg.